World

 Share

-Despite these developments, the administration has indicated that additional tariffs may be imposed on countries with the “Anti-American policies” of the BRICS group.
-President Trump has suggested a potential 10% tariff targeting nations that BRICS, though specific details on this policy have yet to be outlined.
+Despite these developments, the administration has indicated that additional tariffs may be imposed on countries aligning with the “Anti-American policies” of the BRICS group.
+President Trump has suggested a potential 10% tariff targeting nations that support BRICS, though specific details on this policy have yet to be outlined.

 As the August 1 deadline approaches, businesses and policymakers are closely monitoring the situation, awaiting further developments in the administration’s trade negotiations and the potential implementation of higher tariffs.